Chicken Cordon Bleu Casserole

 Toppings

-• 23 cups of cooked, diced chicken breasts
+• 23 cups of cooked, diced chicken (boneless skinless thighs or breasts or pulled Rotisserie chicken)

-• 5 thin slices of swiss cheese, diced
+• 1012 slices or 8 ounces of sliced Swiss cheese, diced

 Sauce